whatisnuclear/website/index.md

 <h5 class="card-title">Cost Solutions</h5>
 <p class="card-text" markdown="1">
 If carbon dioxide is ever treated as a pollutant, then nuclear reactors will become much more competitive.
-But there's definitely room to improve!
+But there is definitely room to improve!
 Research is ongoing in many venues to reduce the cost of nuclear reactors.
 Countries that chose a standard design and built many of the same have succeeded in bringing costs down.
 </p>